 It’s one of Istanbul’s real treats to sit on the waterfront of Karakoy sipping Turkish tea, Rika, or a cold beer and watching the sun setting over the striking silhouettes of the mosques across the other side of the Golden Horn.
 Ferries dance around on the water, while the hundreds of fishermen along the Galata Bridge compete for the daily catch.

 There’s also freshly cooked fish to be had at a series of makeshift fish cafes along the water’s edge.
-This isn’t high luxury.
+This isn’t luxury dining.
 In most cases, they’re simply wooden tables and chairs that have been set up outdoors.
 The “kitchens” are the grill carts set up along the walkway.
 It’s mostly outdoor seating, although a few are slightly more permanent and are set up under covered tents.

 If you’re watching your pennies, you can get the same fish cooked the same way from one of the other grill carts for a fraction of the price.
 You’re definitely paying a premium for the location.
 But what a location it is!